mayvyto/KMS-SQL-QUERY/README.md

 ## 📂 File Included

-- `KMS_SQL_Project_Queries.sql` – A collection of all SQL queries written to solve both Scenario I and Scenario II from the case study.
+- `KMS_SQL_Query.sql` – A collection of all SQL queries written to solve both Scenario I and Scenario II from the case study.

 ## 🔍 Key Topics Covered